Scalable Samsung codec and AAC

 I’m disappointed that Samsung ditched the matte case for a glossy one, as 2020’s glossy case is a fingerprint hoarder, but I suppose something had to change.
 The company also offers different color options with the Galaxy Buds Plus: black, white, and light blue compared to last year’s silver, white, black, and yellow schemes.
 On March 11, 2020, Samsung announced two new color variants: red and pink, both of which are now available on Amazon.

 Anyone who wants the best that Samsung has to offer should save for the Samsung Galaxy Buds Plus.
 Although one could argue most of the improvements, better battery life and cleaner mic quality, are unexciting, the fact remains that they’re all much-needed upgrades from the original Buds.
-If you’re constantly scouring your favorite streaming service’s discovery page for new jams, you’ll appreciate Spotify integration.
-However, if these features don’t pique your interest, then the Galaxy Buds (2019) are still a great pair of true wireless earbuds and can now be had for around $100.
+If these features don’t pique your interest, then the Google Pixel Buds (2020) may tickle your fancy as they mimic Apple’s streamlined user experience on Android.